G-JWLee/g-jwlee.github.io/index.md

 Thanks for visiting my website!😄
 I am an incoming Ph.D. student at UNC Chapel Hill, [MURGe-Lab](https://murgelab.cs.unc.edu/) (Advisor: [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)).
-I received a M.S. degree in Artificial Intelligence at KAIST in Aug 2024, advised by [Prof.Sung Ju Hwang](http://www.sungjuhwang.com/)), and a B.S. degree in Electrical Engineering at KAIST in Feb 2023.
+I received a M.S. degree in Artificial Intelligence at KAIST in Aug 2024 and a B.S. degree in Electrical Engineering at KAIST in Feb 2023.

 ## Research Interests
 <!-- My goal is to promote AI democratization by developing resource-efficient multimodal models that make AI more accessible and interactive for anyone.